MartinMiles/awesome-sitecore/readme.md

 - [Sitecore adaptive rules](https://github.com/boro2g/sitecore-adaptive-rules) - Adds support for adaptive rules for the Sitecore Rules Engine: they are useful when properties on conditions and actions have dependencies on one another.
 - [Organize Insert Options Rules](https://github.com/coreyasmith/OrganizeInsertOptionsRules) - A pipeline processor for the uiGetMasters pipeline that allows you to organize your Insert Options Rules however you like in the content tree.
 - [Conditional Placeholder Settings](https://github.com/matthewkenny/ConditionalPlaceholderSettings) - A module to allow Sitecore Rules Engine supporting the existing placeholder settings functionality coming with Sitecore.
+- [sitecore-adaptive-rules](https://github.com/adamconn/sitecore-adaptive-rules) - Adds Rules Engine support for adaptive rules (these are useful when properties on conditions and actions have dependencies on one another).

 ## Security